muriloruz/Jogos/README.md

 # Games

-This repository exists to show my skills on development, here are some of games made by me.
+This repository exists to show my development skills, here are some of games made by me.
 I hope you like guys!